urbantreelion/ece350-lab-manual/_lab3/FM-transmitter-simulation.md

   - Experiment with adjusting the three sliders.

+  - Reset $$ f_c $$ to 25 kHz and $$ f_m $$ to 5 kHz.

+  - Measure the amplitude of the carrier wave and of the first sideband.

 ---
 #### Deliverable Question 1

+Show that the Bessel peaks have the correct values relative to each other.
+In other words, confirm that for the chosen vlaue of $$ \beta $$, the carrier wave and first sideband have the correct values relative to eachother as described by the following equation.

-What does $$ \beta $$ control?
+$$ \delta P = 20 log\frac{J_1(\beta)}{J_0(\beta)} $$

 ---

-- Add a *File Sink* block to capture $$ s(t) $$ and save a file called `FM_TX_2kHz_sine.dat`.
+- Add a *File Sink* block to capture $$ s(t) $$ and save a file called `FM_TX_5kHz_sine.dat`.
 You will need to execute the flowgraph for a few seconds to build the file.

 ## Building an FM transmitter for an FSK message

 Up until now the transmitted message has been a sine wave of frequency $$ f_m $$.
 You will now simulate transmitting a Frequency Shift Keying (FSK) signal by transmitting a square waveform (which is an FSK pattern of `101010...`).

 The integral of a square waveform is a triangular waveform with the same frequency as the square waveform.
-So for frequency modulation with a square wave, it is enough to replace the sunisoidal source in the flowgraph with a triangular source.
+So for frequency modulation with a square wave, we can skip doing the intagral and simply use a triangular waveform.

 - Change the *Signal Source* block to output a triangular waveform of frequency $$ f_m $$.

 - With the *File Sink* block disabled, execute the flowgraph and observe the various plots.
-Adjust the sliders so that $$ f_m $$ is 5 kHz see how it impacts the transmitted signal.
+Adjust the sliders so that $$ f_m $$ is 2 kHz see how it impacts the transmitted signal.

 - The following figures show $$ m(t)$$  and $$ s(t) $$ with a message frequency of 5 kHz.